If you want to write a unit test which verifies that something implements a particular interface, or extends a particular class, here’s how…

 // Instead of nullifying an object, check it back into the pool

 I created this simple utility, called SWFIdle, to enable the Flash Player to lower its CPU usage while the user is not interacting with it.
-Since it’s possible to have multiple Flash instances embedded in one page (for example, a game and a couple of banners), I recommend that everyone uses this in their projects, so that SWFs needn’t fight for CPU and give Flash a bad name.
+Since it’s possible to have multiple Flash instances embedded in one page (for example, a game and a couple of banners), I recommend that everyone uses this in their projects, so that players needn’t fight for CPU and give a worse name than it has already.

 You want to embed an entire SWF, full of assets, into a class and retrieve individual symbols from it – but you don’t want to have to embed each asset individually.